SSC CGL 2026 Notification Out for 12,256 posts: Check Application dates, eligibility criteria and syllabus

 - A Nepalese or Bhutanese citizen,

-- A Tibetan refugee who arrived in India before 1st January 1962, or
+- A Tibetan refugee who settled in India before 1st January 1962, or

-- A person of Indian origin who migrated from Pakistan, Burma, Sri Lanka, Kenya, Uganda, Tanzania, Zambia, Malawi, Zaire, Ethiopia, Afghanistan, or Vietnam to settle permanently in India.
+- An individual of India origin who has migrated from Pakistan, Burma, Sri Lanka, Kenya, Uganda, Tanzania, Zambia, Malawi, Zaire, Ethiopia, Afghanistan, or Vietnam to settle permanently in India.

 SSC CGL Education Qualification